arifphero4/education-website-assignment9/README.md

 - NODE.js
 - React.js
 - Vanilla CSS
+- React Bootstrap
+- Font Awesome

 ## Features
-- You can see total funding to prevent CLIMATE CHANGE challenge
+- You can see your our featured courses.
-- You will get information about how much money leaders are contributing
+- You will get information about our advanced courses.